Harmonic tropical morphisms and approximation

 \subsection{Motivations}

-The present work is an attempt to give an appropriate definition of tropical convergence for abstract families of curves in terms of their moduli, with a view towards applications to the constructive and enumerative aspects of tropical geometry.
-In particular, one of the goals of this paper is to provide an alternative proof of Mikhalkin's theorem for approximation of phase tropical curves as stated in \cite{Mikh06}, with references for various proofs.\\ A family of immersed curve $\C_t \subset \ttor$ is classically said to converge to a tropical curve $C \subset \mathbb{R}^2$ if the family of rescaled amoebas converges in Hausdorff distance to $C$, when $t$ becomes arbitrarily large.
-If $\left\lbrace S_t \right\rbrace_{t>>1} \subset \mathcal{M}_{g,n}$ is the family of abstract curves parametrizing $\left\lbrace \C_t \right\rbrace_{t>>1}$, what can be said about the moduli of $S_t$ when $t$ is arbitrarily large?
-Conversely, how can we construct, among all immersed curves of degree $deg \, C$, a family of curves approximating $C$ by prescribing their moduli?\\ We will go beyond the algebraic settings and answer both questions in a wider context to eventually come back to the algebraic case in the last section.
+The present work is an attempt to give an appropriate definition of tropical convergence for families of abstract algebraic curves, with a view towards the constructive and enumerative aspects of tropical geometry.
+In particular, one of the goals of this paper is to provide an alternative proof of Mikhalkin's approximation Theorem \cite[Theorem 1]{Mikh06} on the realisability of phase-tropical curves in $(\bC^\star)^m$.

+The link between algebraic and tropical geometry is given by the notion of amoeba introduced in \cite{GKZ}.
+Recall that the amoeba of an algebraic subvariety $\mathcal{V}\subset (\mathbb{C}^\star)^m$ is the image of $\mathcal{V}$ under the amoeba map